 A few million women throughout the world die every year of strokes.
 This silent killer has many causes including hypertension, diabetes, a sedentary lifestyle with no exercise, excessive junk food, smoking and alcohol.

-Women should follow a healthy lifestyle and manage chronic conditions like diabetes and high blood pressure carefully with the correct treatments to reduce the risk of stroke.
+Women should follow a healthy lifestyle and manage chronic conditions like diabetes and hypertension carefully with the correct treatments to reduce the risk of stroke.

 Known to be one of the most common issues that affect women, especially during middle age and after, Osteoporosis is largely preventable.